filippoweb3/Polkadot-Financial-Report/README.md

 ### Report generation

-To generate the report, select `FoS_report.Rmd` and Cmd + Opt + K to compile the PDF document.
+To generate the report, select the Future of Stake report (`FoS_report.Rmd`) and Cmd + Opt + K to compile the PDF document.

 Before generating the report, you can run the `global_variables.R` script to update the `global_variables` object.